-The armbar is a grappling submission move that hyperextends the elbow joints after creating rigid and tight arm control.
-Besides, you can achieve this arm joint lock from different BJJ positions, including the guard, side control, full mount, back mount, and so on.
+The armbar is a jiu-jitsu submission move that hyperextends the elbow joints after creating rigid and tight arm control.
+You can achieve this arm joint lock from different BJJ positions, including the closed guard, side control, full mount, back mount, and so on.

-This guide will help you comprehend, finish, or rediscover the arm bar variations with setups, transitions, and other fantastic things.
-As a jiu-jitsu practitioner who is ready to study and master many various submissions to develop a challenging game, you’ve come to the correct place.
+This guide will help you comprehend, finish, or rediscover the armbar submission.
+It includes effective variations with setups, transitions, and other fantastic things.
 Stay tuned!

 Armbar History: Who Created This Technique?

 Armbars became the submission choice for several Brazilian jiu-jitsu competitors like Rodolfo Viera, Alexandre Ribeiro, Andre Galvao, Marcus Almeida, and Rafa Mendes.
-So, you’re probably curious about who created the armbar move?
+So, you’re probably curious about who created the armbar submission.

 There is no link between the BJJ armbar submission and its creator since it has existed for hundreds of years.
 However, this joint lock move is still used today, despite nobody knowing when it was initially used.

 These days, several devoted competitors and coaches have developed many jiu-jitsu armbar variation techniques.
-Therefore, the armbar from guard, mount, back mount and other variations have often been used in BJJ tournaments with a high success percentage.
+Therefore, the armbar is often used in BJJ tournaments with a high success percentage.

 BJJ Armbar Submission: Definition & Anatomy

 The armbar is one of the essential submission techniques available to knowledgeable practitioners in Brazilian jiu-jitsu and mixed martial arts.
-It refers to the cross armlock, and it’s most famous by the name Ude Hishigi Juji Gatame in Judo martial art.
+It refers to the cross armlock and is most famous by the name Ude Hishigi Juji Gatame in Judo martial art.
 So, how does the arm bar work?

 The armbar is a brutal lock submission that produces a hyperextension of the elbow.
 In addition, it requires precise control of the opponent’s arm to be applied appropriately.
 In this case, the opponent will be forced to tap out due to the unsupportable pain landing on his elbow joints.